swagger-api/swagger-core/README.md

 This is a project to build the swagger-core library, which is required for the Swagger implementation of the OpenAPI Spec.

 ### Change History
-If you're interested in the change history of swagger and the swagger-core framework, see [here](https://github.com/swagger-api/swagger-core/releases).
+If you're interested in the change history of swagger and the Swagger Core framework, see [here](https://github.com/swagger-api/swagger-core/releases).

 ### Prerequisites
 You need the following installed and available in your $PATH: